jekyllgrim/Beautiful-Doom/README.md

 Here are a few recommendations on stuff that plays well with Beautiful Doom and matches the concept of overall enhancement:

-* [SpriteShadow](https://forum.zdoom.org/viewtopic.php?f=105&t=54992) by Nash Muhandes: adds Duke3D-style shadows to all monsters (used to be part of Beautiful Doom; since it's a universal mod, I decided there was no reason to include it in the package)
 * [Universal Weapon Sway](https://forum.zdoom.org/viewtopic.php?t=68255&p=1147667) by Boondorl: adds natural-looking sway to weapon sprites based on mouse movement
 * [Tilt++](https://forum.zdoom.org/viewtopic.php?f=43&t=55413) by Nash Muhandes: adds customizable camera tilting